Looking for the best weekend getaway in Malaysia?

 After a good sleep take a respite from the frenetic energy of Genting Resort World and head out to the Awana Horse Ranch.
 Located in the Awana Genting Highlands Golf & Country Resort, here the whole family can enjoy horse riding through gorgeous jungle hills.
 Drop by Butterfly Wonderland Genting, Happy Bee Farm, Genting Strawberry Leisure Farm or just take an easy hike through the lush mountains and savour the fresh air and spectacular views.

-Currently pencilled to open in the second quarter of 2021, Genting SkyWorld is a movie inspired theme park project.
-Taking almost 10 years to construct, and a multiple of lawsuits, the park should have a handful of 20th Century Fox themed rides that will surely make a stay here a winner for family weekend getaways in Malaysia.
+The new Genting SkyWorlds is a movie inspired theme park project.
+Taking almost 10 years to construct, and a multiple of lawsuits, the park is open now with many themed rides that will surely make a stay here a winner for family weekend getaways in Malaysia.

 With its fabulous fun attractions, great accommodation and ease of location book a stay here soon!